1stprinciple/simple/README.md

-# simple
-Simple but powerful algorithms
+# Simple but powerful algorithms